 - Fit-out contractors are invariably squeezed by the accumulated failings of others.
-Overspends and delays from the preceding activities are too often allowed to impinge upon the circumstances within which fit-out work is delivered. - The concept of a standard form of contract is to all extent and purposes dead.
+Overspends and delays from the preceding activities are too often allowed to impinge upon the circumstances within which fit-out work is delivered. - The concept of a standard form of contract is dead, to all intents and purposes.
 Unreasonable risk displacement is legitimised through the routine amendment of standard form contracts and the inclusion of onerous clauses.
-Of key concern is the cascading of responsibility for design detailing often in the absence of fair and appropriate recompense.
+Of key concern is the cascading of responsibility for design detailing - often in the absence of fair and appropriate recompense. - Contractors find themselves under significant pressure to sign amended forms of contracts in the absence of any legal advice with little choice other than to accept onerous clauses if they want to secure work. - Single staged tenders and fixed priced jobs are the norm (see figure 2).
+These practices, especially when combined with the contract amends, unreasonably push the risk of design or programme change and inflation onto the construction sector.

-- Contractors find themselves under significant pressure to sign amended forms of contracts in the absence of any legal advice with little choice other than to accept onerous clauses if they want to secure work. - Single staged tenders and fixed priced jobs are the norm (see Figure 2).
-These practices, especially when combined with the contract amends, unreasonably push the risk of design or programme change and inflation onto the construction sector and away from the client. - The sector suffers from regressive practices in terms of payment and retentions.
-Progress in respect of fair payment practices remains hugely problematic despite the recommendations of the Latham report (1994). - To invest in a directly employed workforce would render many firms uncompetitive given the limited focus on genuine and enduring collaborative relationships that procurement practices allow. - The consequential reliance on contingent forms of labour is consequently an issue of commercial reality rather than preference but has a detrimental impact on the training culture. - Deposits would help to help capitalise jobs and take pressure off the supply chain but are rare.
-To win work, companies in the supply chain are expected to fund the first stage of virtually all job despite working for major developers, multi-nationals, institutional investors, and the Government itself.
+- The sector suffers from regressive practices in terms of payment and retentions.
+Progress in respect of fair payment practices remains hugely problematic despite the recommendations of the Latham report (1994). - To invest in a directly employed workforce would render many firms uncompetitive given the limited focus on genuine and enduring collaborative relationships that procurement practices allow. - The consequential reliance on contingent forms of labour is an issue of commercial reality rather than preference but has a detrimental impact on the training culture. - Deposits would help to help capitalise jobs and take pressure off the supply chain but are rare.
+To win work, companies in the supply chain are expected to fund the first stage of virtually all jobs despite working for major developers, multinationals, institutional investors, and the Government itself.
 Using contractors as a line of cheap credit is unsustainable, especially when these companies are unable to secure credit in the marketplace.